vseryakov/backendjs/README.md

         - Line3: The request URI (/), followed by a newline.
         - Line4: The sorted and joined query parameters as one string, followed by a newline.
         - Line5: The expires value or empty string, followed by a newline.
-        - Line6: The checksum or empty string, followed by a newline.
+        - Line6: The checksum(SHA1) or empty string, followed by a newline.
     * Computed HMAC-SHA1 digest from the canonical string and encode it as BASE64 string, preserve trailing = if any
-    * Form B-Signature HTTP header as the following:
+    * Form BK-Signature HTTP header as the following:
         - The header string consist of multiple fields separated by pipe |
-            - Field1: Signature version, 1,2,3,4, the difference is what kind of secret is used for signing the canonical string: for version 1, the original secret is used, for version 2 the the secret is HMAC-SHA1 digest calculated from email using the original secret
+            - Field1: Signature version, 1,2,3,4, the difference is what kind of secret is used for signing the canonical string:
+                - version 1, the original secret and email are used
+                - version 2 the the secret is HMAC-SHA1 digest calculated from email using the original secret, BASE64(HMAC-SHA1(secret, email))
+                - version 3 the secret is as in version 2, email is BASE64(HMAC-SHA1(secret2, email)) where secret2 is the secret from version 2
+                - version 4 is the same as version 3 but it is used in session cookies, not headers
             - Field2: Application version or other ap specific data
             - Field3: account email
             - Field4: HMAC-SHA1 digest from the canonical string